visakha/demo-spring-int-flow/README.md

 # Spring Boot Integration Sample
-Using the Rest Controller and usig Spring Int as a callable library rather than framework
+Using the Rest Controller to innteract with outside world and Spring Integration as a callable library to allow message oriented paradigm

 RestController -> Send Msg -> Spring Int flow -> get response -> show response to Browser